tomna1993/c_73_read_BMP_file/README.md

 - create a structure to save all the BMP header and DIB infromation

 - read in all the BMP header information and print them on screen

+- read pixel data and print the image into the terminal window (use 1 for black pixels and 0 for white pixels)
+- change color of the black pixels and save the new BMP file